-In short, the answer is YES!
-Kick-scooters are a fantastic alternative to walking and can provide safe and quick personal mobility around the city.
-However, finding anything written into law is hard to find.
-It is understood that kick-scooters should be ridden on the pavement or walk-way, and not on the road.
-However, kick-scooters do not have right-of-way on the pavement, cycle lane or the road, which could have legal implications if an accident were to occur.
+Kick-scooters and the law have a complicated relationship.
+Scooters are a fantastic alternative to walking and can provide safe and quick personal mobility around the city.
+However, finding anything written into law about the legality of kick-scooters is almost impossible.
+It is understood that kick-scooters should be ridden on the pavement or walkway, and not on the road.
+However, kick-scooters do not have right-of-way on the pavement, cycle lane or the road, which could have legal implications if an accident were to occur…

 NOTE: This article looks into the law in England and Wales only.
 Please note that European law is much more up to date, with current inclusivity around alternative modes of personal mobility and electric urban-mobility devices.

-For example, if you look at the law which renders bicycles illegal on the pavement in England and Wales, The Highways Act 1835 Section 72, one could claim that the wording could be inclusive of scooters.
+If you look at the law which renders bicycles illegal on the pavement in England and Wales, The Highway Act 1835 Section 72, one could claim that the wording could be inclusive of scooters.
 Until this law is updated, the wording of the clause will continue to spark debate.

-However, it is this section 72 (written about animal herding) that renders bicycles illegal on the pavement (bicycles were so classified as ‘carriages’ in 1888) and also cars (cars were classed as ‘carriages’ in 1903) so should this also apply to kick-scooters?
+However, it is this section (section 72, written about animal herding) that renders bicycles illegal on the pavement (bicycles were classified as ‘carriages’ in 1888) and also cars (cars were classed as ‘carriages’ in 1903), so should this also apply to kick-scooters?

-Because of this catch-all definition of ‘carriage’, it must be explained that when it comes to pavements, we have to talk about right of way.
-Obviously pedestrians have priority, but what about the law?
-The BBC continues to state that “scooters and skateboards cannot legally be used on pavements….as they have no right of way over pedestrians” [BBC news Aug 2006] .
+Because of this catch-all definition of “carriage”, it must be explained that when it comes to pavements, we have to talk about right of way.
+Obviously, it is common sense that pedestrians have priority, but what has been written about this in the law?
+The BBC continues to state that “scooters and skateboards cannot legally be used on pavements….as they have no right of way over pedestrians” [BBC news Aug 2006].
 We can agree that pedestrians have right of way, but this does not mean the same thing as scooters being illegal.
 There is no specification that scooters cannot share the pavement with pedestrians, although local bye-laws are able to specify otherwise.

 Historically, English law is based on the fact that it is legal to do anything unless a law specifies otherwise.
 So perhaps it is more useful to compare a scooter with other non-mechanically propelled wheeled vehicles (or ‘roller’ category ie. skateboards, rollerblades etc.).
-It is probably useful to point out that one can ride a scooter with significantly more control than a skateboard, it’s possible to brake easily, and one foot is also in contact with the ground as you ‘kick’.
+It is probably useful to point out that one can ride a scooter with significantly more control than a skateboard.
+On a scooter it is much easier to brake, and one foot is also in contact with the ground when you ‘kick’.

 The Highway Code and common sense advise

-Because of these ‘grey-areas’ regarding this roller category, it’s clear that a dose of common sense is applicable.
-One could, for instance, find it more helpful to take advice from the Highway Code rule 37 and 38 which apply to wheelchairs or ‘invalid carriages’ as it is legal for wheelchairs to share the road and pavement.
+Because of the “grey-areas” regarding this roller category, it’s clear that a dose of common sense needs to be applied.
+One could, for instance, find it more helpful to take advice from the Highway Code rule 37 and 38 which apply to wheelchairs or “invalid carriages” as it is legal for wheelchairs to share the road and pavement.

-Rule 37: When you are on the road you should obey the guidance and rules for other vehicles; when on the pavement you should follow the guidance and rules for pedestrians.
+Rule 37: When you are on the road you should obey the guidance and rules for other vehicles; when on the pavement you should follow the guidelines and rules for pedestrians.